 The First Responder (FR) course is about saving lives.

-Participants will acquire the life-saving skills and knowledge to perform patient care to the public until the arrival of the ambulance.
+In this First Responder Level 3 course participants will acquire the life-saving skills and knowledge to perform patient care to the public until the arrival of the ambulance.
 Examples include fire departments, police, safety and security personnel at sporting events, staff in recreation facilities, and staff in special care facilities to name a few.

 You or your organization may be faced with dealing with a medical or traumatic emergency while waiting for an ambulance to arrive; knowing what to do in that first few minutes of an emergency can make a difference between life and death.

 In this entry level course students will acquire a full complement of basic skills to prepare them for carrying out all critical life-saving duties as a First Responder Provider.

 Must be at least 16 years of age.
 It is recommended that students have a grade 10 English level.

 Full attendance in class is mandatory for the completion of this course.

 - This course is offered at the following JIBC campuses Maple Ridge, New Westminster, Chilliwack, Kelowna and Victoria.
 In addition, we offer this course in other locations throughout BC at other post secondary institutions, colleges and private facilities.
 Check the catalogue for scheduled dates and locations.

 - The PARA-1004 can also be offered through contract training.
 The Paramedic Academy will work with organizations and arrange all the details of the course and deliver the training where and when the organization wants.
 Organizations should contact the First Responder Program at email@example.com.

 This course is offered Monday - Saturday (6 days) from 8:30am - 4:30pm.